UniFormal/MMT/src/frameit-mmt/README.md

 ## Stack overflow error when compiling

 The Scala compiler sometimes (unreproducibly) runs into stackoverflow errors when compiling, concretely, when typechecking.
-The Internet does not offer many tips for solving this except increasing the stack size for compilation:
+Try updating to the latest IntelliJ version.
+Apart from that, the Internet does not offer many tips for solving this except increasing the stack size for compilation:

 - <https://github.com/scala-js/scala-js/issues/3588>
 - <https://github.com/scala/bug/issues/9696>